 In this manuscript, a hierarchical review has been presented for brain tumor segmentation and detection.
-It is found that the segmentation methods hold a wide margin of improvement in the context of the implementation of adaptive thresholding and segmentation methods, the feature training and mapping requires redundancy correction, the input data training needs to be more exhaustive and the detection algorithms are required to be robust in terms of handling online input data analysis/tumor detection.
+It is found that the segmentation methods hold a wide margin of improvement in the context of the implementation of adaptive thresholding and segmentation methods, the feature training and mapping require redundancy correction, the input data training needs to be more exhaustive, and the detection algorithms are required to be robust in terms of handling online input data analysis/tumor detection and cancers.

-Keywords: Brain MRI, Segmentation, Deep learning, Feature extraction, Tumor classification, Brain tumor.
+Keywords: Brain MRI, Segmentation, Feature extraction, and tumor classification, Conventional machine learning models, Population, Cancers, Health